We recognise that 85% of children born with CHD now survive into adulthood.

 1 in every 110 babies are born with CHD.
 Thanks to advances in medical science, over 85% are living into adulthood.
 There are currently 600 young people in the South West with complex CHD.

-We have an Adult Cardiac Youth Worker who will facilitate opportunities for CHD patients helping them to achieve their potential.
+We have an Adult Congenital Heart Disease Youth Worker who will facilitate opportunities for CHD patients helping them to achieve their potential.
 Get in touch to find out more.